damiafuentes/DJITelloPy/README.md

 tello.end()
 ```

-### Example using pygame and the video stream
+### Example using opencv and the video stream
 Please see [example.py](https://github.com/damiafuentes/TelloSDKPy/blob/master/example.py).

 The controls are:
 - T: Takeoff
 - L: Land
-- Arrow keys: Forward, backward, left and right.
+- W, A, S, D: Forward, backward, left and right.
-- A and D: Counter clockwise and clockwise rotations
+- E, Q: Counter clockwise and clockwise rotations
-- W and S: Up and down.
+- R, F: Up and down.
+- Ctrl+C to land and exit

 ### Swarm example
 Only for Tello EDU's.